SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Discussion

-From the blind-spot property comes the second limitation of our model.
-Similarly to other BSNs, it assumes spatially uncorrelated noise.
-For many digital photography datasets with natural noise, this is not the case because of hardware pixel interpolation.
-We hypothesize that correlated noise can be mitigated with increased shuffle group size resembling the approach by Lee~\etal~\cite{lee2022ap} if the correlation is present only in a close neighborhood.
+The flexibility of transformer architecture allowed us to build an assumption-free SwinIA model that has many strengths.
+First, it is robust across various noise types and image modalities.
+Most notably, it achieves state-of-the-art performance for the most complex synthetic mixed noise datasets and several others.
+Second, our model is optimized by minimizing a simple loss function without tunable hyperparameters.
+The main competitors, Blind2Unblind~\cite{wang2022blind2unblind} and DCD-Net~\cite{Zou_2023_ICCV}, have multiple empirically set loss constants changing according to the selected training schedule.
+Finally, SwinIA uses a single forward pass in both training and inference allowing to decrease time and compute, which is especially important for a transformer-based model (most competitor models use multiple passes, as we report in our tables with results).
+In our experiments, SwinIA trains twice faster than Blind2Unblind on the same hardware (see~\cref{sec:training} for the details).

+The versatility of a true blind-spot model comes with limitations.
+The pixel itself contains the most useful information about its true signal, which is inevitably lost in the training process.
+However, we are able to remove the attention mask during inference and allow pixels to attend to their initial values.
+This is not possible in a convolutional BSN where hiding is done through zeroing trainable weights~\cite{honzatko2020efficient,wu2020unpaired} or excluding the central pixel from the field of view~\cite{laine2019high}.
+We further discuss and visualize our unmasking in~\cref{sec:attention}.
+Also, a BSN assumes spatially uncorrelated noise, which is not the case for many digital photography datasets because of hardware pixel interpolation.
+This problem can be mitigated with increased patch size or dilated attention resembling the approach by Lee~\etal~\cite{lee2022ap}.

-Finally, transformers are considerably more computationally expensive than the usual denoising U-Net and require more time for training and inference.
-However, they are known for their ability to extract meaningful representations from large datasets, and we expect our method to improve with increasing training set size.
-Besides, being conceptually similar to the language modeling objective~\cite{shin-etal-2020-fast}, our solution could be used in self-supervised pre-training to produce rich pixel embeddings for downstream image processing tasks.
+Transformers are known for their ability to extract rich representations from large datasets, and we expect our method to improve with increasing training set size.
+Besides, being conceptually similar to the language modeling objective~\cite{shin-etal-2020-fast}, our solution could be used in self-supervised pre-training to produce \textbf{pixel} embeddings for downstream image tasks. \cref{fig:seg} shows an example of SwinIA embeddings clustering into segmentation masks. \cref{fig:seg} also features Otsu thresholding~\cite{otsu} to ensure that quality masks are not simply obtainable straight from the noisy input.
+In~\cref{sec:embedding}, we show more examples of feature clustering, also comparing to other models.
+We leave further investigation of the feature extraction abilities for future work.